-Notwithstanding the requirements of G.S.
-122C-202.2(a), SECTION 14.(a) 122C-251(g), and 122C-261(b) and (d)(4), the governing body of a city or county is authorized to establish an expedited process for designating and training personnel, other than law enforcement officers, for custody and transportation of persons as required by involuntary commitment proceedings.
+SECTION 14.(a) Notwithstanding the requirements of G.S.
+122C-251(g), 122C-261(b) and (d)(4), and 122C-202.2(a), the governing body of a city or county is authorized to establish an expedited process for designating and training personnel, other than law enforcement officers, for custody and transportation of persons as required by involuntary commitment proceedings.